ervinmplayon/fyb-opps/README.md

 * Allow each client up to `N` requests per interval
 * Reject clients who exceed the limit immediately (hard throttle)

+## Expiring Old IPs
+* The goal is to avoid memory bloat by cleaning up IPs that haven't sent requests in a while
+* Track `lastSeen` for each limiter
+* Run a background goroutine that periodically removes stale entries

 ## Future Feature Implementations
 - [x] Immediately hard throttle and reject requests if they arrive too fast, instead of waiting.
 This requires a change in design from a token bucket that just throttles to a leaky bucket or fixed window that enforces a limit per interval with no waiting.
 - [x] Per-client limiting: Use a `map[string]*HardThrottleLimiter` keyed by IP or token